HayleyO/Senior-Design/README.md

 To build the project:
 1. Open the hearRINGiOSWatchOS.xcodeproject file, located in the app's main folder, in Xcode.
 2. Either:
-  a. build the project to a built-in emulator
+   - Build the project to a built-in emulator
-  b.
-Connect an iPhone (6 or later) paired to an Apple Watch (Series 3 or later) to the computer running Xcode and build to the physical devices.
+   - Connect an iPhone (6 or later) paired to an Apple Watch (Series 3 or later) to the computer running Xcode and build to the physical devices.